python-semantic-release/python-semantic-release/docs/commands.rst

 ************************

-Whether or not to perform a ``git commit`` on modifications to source files made by ``semantic-release`` during this command invokation, and to run ``git tag`` on this new commit with a tag corresponding to the new version.
+Whether or not to perform a ``git commit`` on modifications to source files made by ``semantic-release`` during this command invocation, and to run ``git tag`` on this new commit with a tag corresponding to the new version.

 If ``--no-commit`` is supplied, a number of other options are also disabled; please see below.